AOL to buy video ad platform for $405 million

 Armstrong is meeting with the AOL board this week to discuss cost reductions at Patch, which includes closing down some websites and potential partnerships, to reach the goal of turning the unit profitable this year.

-AOL said second-quarter revenue rose 2 percent to $541.3 million, compared with the analysts' average estimate of $539.6 million, according to Thomson Reuters I/B/E/S.
+AOL said second-quarter revenue rose almost 1 percent to $541.3 million, compared with the analysts' average estimate of $539.6 million, according to Thomson Reuters I/B/E/S.

 Net income fell to $28.5 million, or 35 cents per share, from $970.8 million, or $10.17 per share, a year earlier, when AOL sold a group of patents to Microsoft Corp for more than $1 billion.